 The G-20 rebalanced financial priorities from pure stability to growth & stability.
-After taking lessons from the crisis it is time to refine regulatory tuning in the context of a financial industry to contribute actively to growth and competition.
+After taking lessons from the crisis, it is time to refine regulatory tuning in the context of a financial industry to contribute actively to growth and competition.

-In our global context trust between regulators and supervisors is key to assure coherence in rules vs financing models & level playing fields and to avoid regulatory costly overlaps.
+In our global context trust between regulators and supervisors is key to assure coherence in rules vs financing models and level playing fields and to avoid regulatory costly overlaps.
 That is why a discussion about comparative transatlantic tuning processes is important to leverage those initiatives and contribute to convergence and not the reverse.
 This is the objective of this EIFR’s conference in line with its mission as contributor to “smart regulation”.